CATALOGUES AND INSTALLATION MANUALS

-The following may be of assistance if you are experiencing any problems with the operation of your Metro Fire.
+The following troubleshooting guide may be of assistance if you are experiencing any problems with the operation of your Metro Fire.

 If the flue pipe joins are not sealed correctly, the flue pipe will not draw as well as it should.
 The flue pipe join connecting into the flue spigot on top of the Metro is most critical, if this is not sealed correctly, smoke will enter the room when the door is ajar.
 To check this join is sealed correctly, run a match or lighter flame around the join.
 If the flame is sucked into the spigot then it is not sealed correctly.
 This check needs to be done when the fire is not going.
 Ensure you check the rear of the flue pipe/spigot join, as due to the seam in the flue pipe, this is the most common area for not being sealed correctly.

-If you have checked all of the above and the fire is still smoking into the room, it’s possible there may be a down draft issue.
-Down draft can be caused by many variables, and it is purely trial and error to ascertain the cause.
+If you have checked all of the previous factors and the fire is still smoking into the room, it’s possible there may be a down draft issue.
+Down draft is environmental and can be caused by many variables, and it is purely trial and error to ascertain the cause.
 Air turbulence and/or negative air pressure influences around the flue termination can be caused by too close or overhanging trees or natural/artificial ridges etc. Address these where possible or look to extend the flue further above the roofline.

 If your fire never used to smoke but is now starting too and is getting worse, the flue pipe is in need of a clean.
-It is recommended that the flue pipe be cleaned every season, however if you are burning the fire on low a lot, or are using unseasoned fuel, flue pipe cleans will be required more frequently.
+It is recommended that the flue pipe is cleaned every season, however if you are burning the fire on low a lot, or are using unseasoned fuel, flue pipe cleans will be required more frequently.

 The smell is creosote that will be seeping through the flue pipe join or out of the flue spigot onto an external surface, thus creating the smell in your room.
-The cause will be either unseasoned fuel or incorrect operation on low burn cycles.
+The cause will be either unseasoned fuel, fuel mass too large, incorrect operation on low burn cycles or a combination.
 Creosote is very corrosive and excessive buildups will result in the flue pipe and potentially the flue spigot and upper burn chamber failing.
 The formation of excessive creosote is not an appliance issue, it is a fuel and operational issue.
-Failure of flue pipe or firebox due to creosote build up is not covered under warranty as creosote build up is only possible from either unseasoned fuel or incorrect operation.
+Failure of flue pipe or firebox due to creosote build up is not covered under warranty as excessive creosote build up is only possible from either unseasoned fuel or incorrect operation.

 There will always be some expansion and contraction noise as the Metro heats and cools.
-This can usually be reduced by loosening three nuts at the rear of the appliance.
+This can usually be reduced by loosening the fixings at the rear of the appliance.
 To remedy, locate the 25mm deep cavity at the rear of your Metro between the ‘rear panel’ and the ‘inner rear heat shield’.
-You will see a 6mm nut and two 6mm bolt heads in this cavity.
-Using a 10mm ring or open ended spanner, loosen all three so they are finger tight only.
+Using a 10mm ring or open ended spanner, loosen any visible nuts/bolt heads so they are finger tight only.

-On all non-DV model Metro’s the air channel that allows the combustion air to enter the fire is fitted to the top underneath of the door opening.
+On all Metro freestanding fires the air channel that allows the combustion air to enter the fire is fitted to the top underneath of the door opening.
 It is fitted with two M6 bolts.
 Slightly loosen both of these bolts.
-Note: This does not apply to the ECO DV models.

 The door itself may need readjusting, the hinge and latch is slotted and allows for movement.
 Loosening the hinge and moving it back a few mm will make the door seal tighter and stop air leaking into the fire.
 The door and glass seals may be in need of replacing, which is generally required every 3-4 years.